CS171/Homework_instructions/week-01/week_01_hw.md

 **Step 1: Install Tableau and Download a Dataset**

-* Download the latest version of [Tableau Desktop and Tableau Prep Builder](https://www.tableau.com/tft/activation)
+[//]: # (* Download the latest version of [Tableau Desktop and Tableau Prep Builder]&#40;https://www.tableau.com/tft/activation&#41;)

-* Click the link above and select “Download Tableau Desktop” and “Download Tableau Prep Builder.”
-On the form, enter your school email address for Business E-mail and enter the name of your school for Organization.
+[//]: # (* Click the link above and select “Download Tableau Desktop” and “Download Tableau Prep Builder.”
+On the form, enter your school email address for Business E-mail and enter the name of your school for Organization.)

-* Activate with your product key:  TCFO-1874-72D0-7A45-EE1D
+[//]: # (* Activate with your product key:  TCFO-1874-72D0-7A45-EE1D)

-* Already have a copy of Tableau Desktop installed?
-Update your license in the application: Help menu → Manage Product Keys
+[//]: # (* Already have a copy of Tableau Desktop installed?
+Update your license in the application: Help menu → Manage Product Keys)

-* If you have a .edu email address, you can apply for a free 1-year academic license for Tableau Desktop by completing the process [here](https://www.tableau.com/academic/students) (using your .edu email).
+[//]: # (* If you have a .edu email address, you can apply for a free 1-year academic license for Tableau Desktop by completing the process [here]&#40;https://www.tableau.com/academic/students&#41; &#40;using your .edu email&#41;.)

+* Download the latest version of [Tableau Desktop for Students](https://www.tableau.com/academic/students)
+* Click the link above and select “GET TABLEAU FOR FREE”.
+On the form, enter your school email address
+* As long as you provided your .edu email address, you can apply for a free 1-year academic license for Tableau Desktop

 **Step 2: Start Learning**